Feel ill after eating feta, but not 100% sure?

 3. Or the Dairy Product in general?

-The reason allergic to dairy product is similar to the one I explained above for sheep/goat milk.
-Except for this time your IgE antibodies are sensitive to more kind of caseins (milk protein), including the cow’s.
+The reason is similar to what I explained above for sheep/goat milk.
+Except for this time, your IgE antibodies are sensitive to more kind of caseins (milk protein), including the cow’s.
 This happens to 2-3% of children in the US younger than 3 years old.

 The symptoms include: